EgorBron/MoveOrDie-Modding/README.md

 Hi!
 Welcome to the Move or Die modding tutorial!

+## Important: it is still WIP!

+It's still being written.
+I try to do the manual as soon as I have free time, but it is possible that it will be like other tutorials: it will be dropped and/or I won't be able to maintain it.
+So, I wait for your suggestions and contributions!

 ## Getting Started

 Check out [mod structure](./ModStructure.md) before you get started.
 After creating an empty mod, you can go to any of the guides from the list below: